 - Chrysanthemum.
 Containing a number of recognized irritants, including a natural form of pyrethrin, these flowers can aggravate the skin.
 Your dog could also begin to drool, vomit and tremble, especially if they ingest a lot.

 - Crocus.
 Although the spring crocus can cause mild stomach upsets, it’s the less common autumn variety that is the bigger problem for dogs.
 These can trigger extreme vomiting, and there’s a risk of organ damage, internal bleeding and respiratory failure.
+In some cases, the dog may also experience something called bone marrow suppression, which affects blood cells being produced in the body.

 - Larkspur.
 Containing toxic alkaloids, this beautiful, tall flowering plant can cause muscular and respiratory paralysis.
 Tremors, weakness and convulsions are all common symptoms.